Ahad-Wasim/music-browser/Ahad-Wasim/README.md

 ### Running the App

   1. Change into the projects directory
-  2. Then simply run gulp and server will open up a new tab with content
+  2. Then simply run gulp and the server will open up a new tab with the content displayed!

         > cd Ahad-Wasim
         > gulp